Homemade Cream Puffs are better than the bakery. You won’t believe how simple and easy these elegant little pastries are to make!

 How to make cream puffs

-PREP.
-Preheat oven to 450°F. Line two baking sheets with parchment paper or silicone liners.
+- PREP.
+Preheat the oven to 450°F. Line two baking sheets with parchment paper or silicone liners and set aside.

-DOUGH.
-In a medium saucepan, bring the water, butter, sugar, and salt to a simmer over medium-high heat.
-Once a simmer is reached, remove from heat, and stir in flour all at once until the mixture forms a ball.
-Let stand five minutes
+- DOUGH.
+In a medium saucepan over medium-high heat, combine water, butter, granulated sugar, and salt and bring to a simmer.
+Once a simmer is reached, remove from the heat and stir in flour all at once until the mixture forms a ball.
+Let stand for 5 minutes.

-ADD EGGS.
-Using a wooden spoon, or using a hand mixer, add the large eggs one at a time, mixing well between each addition.
+- Add the eggs one at a time, mixing well with a wooden spoon between each addition.
 Mix until the dough is smooth and shiny.

-PIPE.
-Using a pastry bag and a large tip (or just a ziploc bag with a hole cut in the corner) pipe small rounds of dough onto the baking sheets, spacing about one inch apart.
+- SHAPE.
+Transfer dough to a pastry bag fitted with a large tip (or a resealable plastic bag with a hole cut in the corner).
+Pipe small (1–1½-inch) rounds of dough onto the prepared baking pan, spacing about 1 inch apart (make sure they are the same size so they bake the same time).
 Use your finger to press down the little peaks at the top of the dough, so the puffs are smooth.

-BAKE + COOL.
-Bake at 450°F for 10 minutes, then lower the temperature to 350°F for 15 minutes.
+- BAKE.
+Bake for 10 minutes, then lower the temperature to 350°F and bake for 15 minutes more.
 The puffs are done when they are lightly golden brown and the insides are hollow.
-Let the puffs cool completely on wire racks.
+Let the puffs cool completely.

 - Not piercing the puff as soon as it is out of the oven.
 Pierce with a fork or knife to allow the steam to escape.